Forward Event-Chain Monte Carlo: Fast sampling by randomness control in irreversible Markov chains: Piecewise deterministic Markov processes for Monte Carlo methods

-Lately, irreversible schemes violating also the skew detailed-balance conditions have been developed in Physics \cite{peters:dewith:2012,michel:kapfer:krauth:2014}.
+If this approach allows for general implementations, the challenge lies in finding a good direction update strategy, which preserves ergodicity and performs efficiently.
+Historically, such irreversible Markov chain samplers have been introduced under the name of \emph{Hybrid} or \emph{Hamiltonian} Monte Carlo in \cite{hymc} and the name of \emph{lifted Markov chains} in \cite{lifting} and \cite{Diaconis2000}.
+In the former, the proposal distribution follows a Newtonian dynamics, ergodicity is ensured through direction refreshment and correctness through rejections.
+In the latter, a direction is fixed over the state space, rejections are transformed into direction changes and ergodicity is ensured by a partition of the state space by direction lines.
+Nevertheless, they all have in common to rely on a \emph{skew} detailed-balance condition \citep{sakai:hukushima:2013}: while formally breaking the detailed-balance condition, correctness is still ensured by the following local symmetry condition, $ \tpi(\rmd x',\rmd y')K( (x',y'), \rmd x \rmd y) = \tpi(\rmd x, \rmd y) K((x,-y), \rmd x' \rmd y')$.
+Lately, irreversible schemes violating also the skew detailed-balance conditions have been developed in physics \citep{peters:dewith:2012,michel:kapfer:krauth:2014}.
+They fix a direction and are rejection-free, as done in lifting schemes, but relies on a direction shuffling for ergodicity, as done in HMC.
 These methods are not based on an artificial skew symmetry but on intrinsic ones of the extended target distribution $\tpi$ itself.
-This idea was recently developed in \cite{polymer} to sample from target distributions which are assumed to be divergence-free, \ie~$\div(U)=0$, extending the first methods of \cite{peters:dewith:2012} and \cite{michel:kapfer:krauth:2014} which require factorizable distributions of the form $U(x) = \sum_{1 \leq i < j \leq d} U_{i,j}(x_i,x_j)$, where $U_{i,j} : \rset^n \to \rset$ for all $i,j \in \{1,\ldots,d\}$, satisfying the local divergence-free condition $\div(U_{i,j}) = 0$.
+This idea was recently developed in \cite{polymer} to sample from target distributions which are assumed to be divergence-free, \ie~$\div(U)= \sum_{i=1}^d \partial U / \partial x_i =0$, extending the first methods of \cite{peters:dewith:2012} and \cite{michel:kapfer:krauth:2014} which require factorizable distributions of the form $U(x) = \sum_{1 \leq i < j \leq d} U_{i,j}(x_i,x_j)$, where $U_{i,j} : \rset^n \to \rset$ for all $i,j \in \{1,\ldots,d\}$, satisfying the local divergence-free condition $\div(U_{i,j}) = 0$.
 These schemes simulate ballistic trajectories over the state space, whose direction changes at random times called events, forming up an \emph{event chain}.
-They have been described as a piecewise deterministic Markov process (PDMP) \cite{davis:1993}, as explained in the next section, and adapted to a Bayesian setting in \cite{bierkens:fearnhead:roberts:2016,bouchard:vollmer:doucet:2016}.
+They have been described as a piecewise deterministic Markov process (PDMP) \citep{davis:1993}, as explained in the next section, and adapted to a Bayesian setting in \cite{bierkens:fearnhead:roberts:2016,bouchard:vollmer:doucet:2016}.